Milan Borjan: Early life

-Borjan was born on 23 October 1987 in Knin, SFR Yugoslavia, to ethnic Serb parents Boško and Mirjana (née Jadrić).
-Borjan got his first taste of organized football in the town, playing with the Dinara Knin youth side.
+Borjan was born on 23 October 1987 in Knin, former SFR Yugoslavia today Croatia, to ethnic Serb parents Boško and Mirjana.
+He is also of Croatian descent through his paternal grandmother.
+Borjan got his first taste of organized soccer in the town, playing with the Dinara Knin youth side.
 Borjan's family lived in Knin until Operation Storm in 1995, at which point his family fled to Belgrade, and Borjan began playing soccer with FK Radnički Beograd.
 In 2000, the family emigrated to Canada, first living in Winnipeg, Manitoba for a few months, before settling in Hamilton, Ontario where his parents still reside.
 He attended Glendale Secondary School.
 He played youth soccer in Canada with East Hamilton SC for six months, before joining Mount Hamilton SC.

 Club career

 Early career

 Borjan went on trial with Boca Juniors in 2005, but failed to sign a contract with the club.
-In 2006, he joined Club Nacional de Football in Montevideo, Uruguay, playing for their youth team, and in July 2007, he went on trial with the Argentine club Club Atlético River Plate.
+In 2006, following a trial upon the recommendation of former Uruguayan footballer Jorge Armúa, he joined Club Nacional de Football in Montevideo, Uruguay, playing for their youth team, and in July 2007, he went on trial with the Argentine club Club Atlético River Plate.
 His final South American stint was with Quilmes, with whom he played from January 2008 through the end of the 2007–08 Primera B Nacional season.